Germoe/hit-predictor/project_report.md

     Total No.1 Hits: 1086

-We can see 1086 songs made it to the top of the Hot 100 charts and that less than 50% of those lasted more than 2 weeks on the Hot 100 pole position.
-Of those only 2 songs were able to stay on the very top of the Hot 100 charts for 16 weeks (i.e. the longest streak).
+1086 songs made it to the top of the Hot 100 charts and less than 50% of those lasted more than 2 weeks on the pole position.
+Of those, only 2 songs were able to stay on the very top of the Hot 100 charts for 16 weeks (i.e. the longest streak).

 ### 4.1.3 Movements

 Now that we've looked at peak positions and streaks, I'm interested to know how the jumps from one position (i.e. a leap) to another are distributed.
+Possibly we can uncover something interesting here as well.

 ![](./notebooks/assets/leap_dist.png)

-We see that the median leap was just above 10 positions and that we can generally expect for most titles to leap at most between 7-19 places.
+We see that the median maximum leap was just above 10 positions and that we can generally expect for most titles to leap at most between 7-19 places.
 We also can see that leaps beyond 38 positions are generally rare, so are negative maximum leaps beyond -9 (i.e. titles that consistently fell in position from their initial entry).

-We can also see that generally a title moves up at some point during their time on the Hot 100 due to the shift of the distribution to values above 0.
+Generally, a title moves up at some point during their time on the Hot 100.
+This is obvious due to the shift of the distribution to values above 0.

 ![](./notebooks/assets/entry_exit_box.png)